OctopusDeploy/docs/docs/installation/octopus-in-container/migrate-to-server-container-linux-from-windows-container.md

 ## Folder Paths

-The DockerFile runs the Octopus Server installer each time the Octopus Server Windows Container or Octopus Server Linux Container starts up.
+The Dockerfile runs the Octopus Server installer each time the Octopus Server Windows Container or Octopus Server Linux Container starts up.
 The installer runs a series of commands to configure Octopus Deploy.
 The installer will run the [path](/docs/octopus-rest-api/octopus.server.exe-command-line/path.md) command to update the paths to leverage the different folder structure.

 For example: